joansmiranda/joansmiranda/README.md

 ### Hi!
 I'm Joan 👋

-I'm a undergraduate student in Economics at National University of San Marcos.
-My areas of interest are Macroeconomics, Monetary Economics, Development Economics, Times Series.
+Currently, I'm a undergraduate student in Economics at National University of San Marcos.
+My areas of interest are Macroeconomics, Monetary Economics, Development Economics and Times Series.

 ### Forthcoming